Lower Moor

 Lower Moor opened in 2007 and is the gateway to Clattinger Farm, Oaksey Moor Farm Meadow and Sandpool nature reserves.

-There is an on-site cafe, open Wednesdays to Sundays 10am - 4pm.
+There is an on-site cafe, open Wednesdays to Sundays 10am - 3pm in winter.

 From Lower Moor you can walk into the other reserves and explore a landscape of fascinating contrasts.
 The reserve is a mosaic of three lakes, two brooks, ponds and wetland scrapes linked together by boardwalks, ancient hedges, woodland and meadows.